The Harmony Company (1892 – 1975)

 - Frederick H. Blank – Treasurer

 This group of officers worked well and stayed together for many years.
 By 1918 Paul Schultz had become Secretary and they added Carl H. Richter.
-The stability and good judgement of this group helped the young company grow quickly.
+The stability and good judgment of this group helped the young company grow quickly.

 William J. F. Schultz (1892 – 1917)

 William Schultz was born near Hamburg Germany and entered the carpentry guild in his teens.
 He focused his attentions on ornate staircase work and fine cabinetry.
 At the age of 25, he set off to America to find greater opportunity and found his way to Chicago in 1882.
 He started working at the Knapp Drum Company which held a patent on a particular drum design.
 The Knapp Drum Company factory and patent were bought by Lyon and Healy in 1884.
-They promoted Schultz to shop forman of the drum, banjo and tambourine department.
+They promoted Schultz to shop foreman of the drum, banjo and tambourine department.
 William Schultz stayed with Lyon & Healy until 1892 at age 35, when he decided to take the talents he had developed and start his own company.

 Like many other executives of musical instrument companies, Schultz was musically inclined.
 He was an active member of the Teutonia Mannerchor – a traditional German vocal gathering and he was the treasurer and an active member of the United Singing Society of Chicago for more than 17 years.

 The business started in January of 1892 in 2 rooms on the top floor of the Edison Building at the corner of Washington and Market streets.
 By spring of 1892 they moved to more reasonable quarters in a rented building at the corner of Green Street and Chicago Avenue.
 This lasted until 1895 when more space was needed and Harmony moved to a larger building at the corner of Ann and Lake streets.
 The business continued to grow and the moved again to an even larger building at the corner of Homer and Campbell streets, and, as you may have guessed, quickly outgrew that facility.
 They moved to new quarters at 639 Clybourn Avenue and lasted until 1904 when they purchased 1744 through 1754 North Lawndale Avenue and built a proper factory.
 The first addition was in 1906 extending through to Ridgeway Street.
-The new buildings were 3 stories and equipped with the latest manufacturing equipment.
+The new buildings were three stories and equipped with the latest manufacturing equipment.

 The annual output of 1907 was $100,000.
 By 1917 it averaged $250,000.
-The products of the age included: violins, mandolins, guitars, Hawaiian ukuleles, drums and other stringed instruments.
+The products of the age included violins, mandolins, guitars, Hawaiian ukuleles, drums and other stringed instruments.
 The careful object of all goods manufactured by Harmony was to be the best they could be and to remain affordable for the greater portion of the buying public.
 Harmony was not trying to be the very best quality manufacturer, but rather the best value for the dollar.
 The company directors had established a broad distribution system throughout the United States, Canada and South America.
-Being centrally located in Chicago, Harmony made good use of the Mail Order hub of the Americas and the Central Railway access to all parts of the 2 continents.
+Being centrally located in Chicago, Harmony made good use of the Mail Order hub of the Americas and the Central Railway access to all parts of the two continents.

 The mandolin orchestra craze that held the Americas between 1880 and the start of World War I around 1914 had served the Harmony Company very well.
 It assured nationwide demand for standard mandolins as well as octave mandolins, mandocellos and basses.
 Harmony had provided affordable mandolins at many price points and carefully followed the public trends.
 When the buying public shifted away from the traditional bowl-back (bug style) mandolins shortly after the turn of the century to the carved or flat back versions; Harmony simply responded with whatever the public desired.